bjarosze/gnome-bluetooth-quick-connect/README.md

 # Bluetooth quick connect

-This extension allows paired Bluetooth devices to be connected and disconnected via the GNOME system menu, without having to enter the Settings app every time.
+This extension allows paired Bluetooth devices to be connected and disconnected via the GNOME system menu, without need to enter the Settings app every time.

+# Requirements

+ * bluez (on ubuntu: `sudo apt install bluez`)

 ## Installation from extensions.gnome.org